-- 3. If an event of default occurs, the Bank may exercise any of the following remedies, in addition to the remedies referred to in paragraph 2: - (a) claiming default interest; and - (b) claiming an indemnity for any losses sustained as a consequence of a default by the counterparty. - 4.
-The Bank may, on the grounds of prudence, limit the use of or apply supplementary haircuts to assets mobilised as collateral in Eurosystem credit operations by counterparties.
+- (a) following the occurrence of an automatic event of default under Article 160(2), the Bank may exercise any of the remedies listed in paragraph 2, except for the remedy of limiting the counterparty as set out in paragraph 2, points (a) and (b); and - (b) following the occurrence of a discretionary event of default under Article 160(3), the Bank may exercise any of the remedies listed in paragraph 2. - 3.
+If an event of default occurs, the Bank may exercise any of the following remedies, in addition to the remedies referred to in paragraph 2a: - (a) claiming default interest; and - (b) claiming an indemnity for any losses sustained as a consequence of a default by the counterparty. - 4.
+The Bank may, on the grounds of prudence, limit the use of or apply supplementary haircuts to assets mobilised as collateral in Eurosystem credit operations by counterparties. - 4a.

-- 4a.
 The Bank may impose a financial penalty for a failure of a counterparty to reimburse or pay, in full or in part, any amount of the credit or of the repurchase price, or to deliver the purchased assets, at maturity or when otherwise due, in the event that no remedy is available to it pursuant to Article 161(3).
 The financial penalty shall be calculated in accordance with Annex VII, Section III to this Document, taking into account the amount of cash that the counterparty could not pay or reimburse, or of the assets the counterparty could not deliver, and the number of calendar days during which the counterparty did not pay, reimburse or deliver. - 5.
 The Bank shall be in a legal position to realise all assets provided as collateral without undue delay and in such a manner as to entitle the Bank to realise value for the credit provided, if the counterparty does not settle its negative balance promptly, as further outlined in the relevant collateral mobilisation agreement(s). - 6.
 In order to ensure the uniform implementation of the measures imposed, the ECB's Governing Council may decide on the remedies, including suspension, limitation or exclusion from access to open market operations or standing facilities.

-PART SEVEN A Special Provisions in the Event of a TARGET2 Disruption Over Several Business Days
+PART SEVEN A Special Provisions in the Event of a TARGET Disruption Over Several Business Days

-Prolonged TARGET2 disruption over several business days
+Prolonged TARGET disruption over several business days

-- 1. The ECB may declare a disruption of the TARGET2 system which impairs the normal processing of payments to be a "prolonged TARGET2 disruption over several business days" if: - (a) the contingency solution as referred to in point (86) of Article 2 of Guideline ECB/2012/27 is activated as a result of the interruption; and - (b) the disruption lasts or is expected by the ECB to last more than one business day.
+- 1. The ECB may declare a disruption of the TARGET system which impairs the normal processing of payments to be a "prolonged TARGET disruption over several business days" if: - (a) the contingency solution as defined in Article 2, point (20), of Guideline (EU) 2022/912 (ECB/2022/8), in conjunction with point (20) of Annex III to that Guideline, is activated as a result of the interruption; and - (b) the disruption lasts or is expected by the ECB to last more than one business day.